EmployeeLast update: 24/11/2020

 - The wearing of masks is mandatory on public transport

-- No tickets will be sold on board: There are 12 automatic ticket machines located throughout the Principality, and the shop at 22/24 Rue du Gabian is open from 8.30 a.m. to 4.30 pm
+- Tickets are also available from the 12 automatic ticket machines located throughout the Principality, and the shop at 22/24 Rue du Gabian is open from 8.30 am to 4.30 pm Monday to Friday

 The following procedures continue to apply: